Node.js Request Path: DNS, TCP, libuv & Callbacks

 console.log('client local', socket.address());

-On Linux, ss exposes kernel socket table state:
+On Linux, ss shows kernel socket table state -

-The flags matter less than the fields at first.
-Look for local address, peer address, TCP state, and process ownership when permissions permit it.
+ss -tanpDo not start with every flag.
+Start with the fields - local address, peer address, TCP state, and process ownership when permissions allow it.
 A listening socket appears with local address and port.
 Connected sockets show both endpoints.
-Many sockets in TIME-WAIT, SYN-SENT, or ESTAB place the process at different parts of the path.
+Many sockets in TIME-WAIT, SYN-SENT, or ESTAB place the process at separate parts of the path.

 socket.on('connect', () => {